bliggis/CyberSecurity-Week-7/README.md

         Not Patched
     - Vulnerability types:
     - Tested in version:4.2
-    - Fixed in version:
+    - Fixed in version: not fixed
   - [ ] GIF Walkthrough: <img src="Exploit 1.gif" width="800">
   - [ ] Steps to recreate: Type in a valid account in the user name.
 Type in the wrong password and submit.
   - [ ] Affected source code: 4.2
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Vulnerability Name or ID
+1. (Required) Vulnerability Name or ID User Enumeration

  - [ ] Summary: Exploit 2 Unauthenticated Stored Cross-Site Scripting

   Fixed in: 4.2.1
     - Vulnerability types:
     - Tested in version:4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: <img src="Exploit 2.gif" width="800">
   - [ ] Steps to recreate: Create an account that is authorized to comment.
 Create a comment the size of 64 kb with the correct code.
         View as the admin and accept the comment.
 View the comment with Source code open.
   - [ ] Affected source code: 4.2
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
-1. (Required) Vulnerability Name or ID
+1. (Required) Vulnerability Name or ID  Unauthenticated Stored Cross-Site Scripting

  - [ ] Summary:  Exploit 3 Authenticated Store Cross-Site Scripting

         Fixed in: 4.2.3
     - Vulnerability types:
     - Tested in version: 4.2
+    - Fixed in version: 4.2.3
+  - [ ] GIF Walkthrough: <img src="Exploit 3.gif" width="800">
-    - Fixed in version: Create account that is able to post.
+  - [ ] Steps to recreate: Create account that is able to post.
 Create a post and change the type to text.
 Put the correct code into the         post.
 View the post with the admin account and hover over the created link.
-  - [ ] GIF Walkthrough: <img src="Exploit 3.gif" width="800">
-  - [ ] Steps to recreate:
   - [ ] Affected source code:4.2
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
+  (Required) Vulnerability Name or ID Authenticated Store Cross-Site Scripting

 ## Assets